Four brown girls walk into an audition… and walk out with a revolution. ⭐️⭐️⭐️⭐️ “Witty, unapologetic… unflinchingly bold.” — Lost in Theatreland

 Created by and starring South Asian women, it is a show about finding your feet on British streets, told through skits, stories, and spoken word, it is as bold as it is heartfelt: a protest and a party all at once.

-After a sold-out run at The Hope Theatre (Six weeks before opening!) and a follow-up at The Glitch, Brown Girl Noise returns — bigger, better, and noisier — for a two-week run at Riverside Studios.
+After a sold-out run at The Hope Theatre (Six weeks before opening!) and a follow-up at The Glitch, Brown Girl Noise returns — bigger, better, and noisier — for a two-week run at Riverside Studios in association with Phizzical Productions.
 Written by Kaya Uppal, directed by Zarshaa Ismail and presented by The South Asian Beauty Collective, this new staging brings even more chaos, catharsis and connection to the stage.

 CAST: